-Located at 5th & Ferry Streets, the Nicholas House is one of the few buildings in Easton remaining from the colonial era.
-This house is important because it has always been the home of a working class family.
-Named for Jacob Nicholas, a wood turner who later became the owner/captain of a Durham boat.
+Located at 5th & Ferry Streets, the Nicholas House is one of the few buildings in Easton remaining from the Federal Period.
+This house is notable because it has always been the home of a working class family.
+Jacob Nicholas, for whom the building was named, was himself a wood turner and later became the owner/captain of a Durham boat.

-This "bank" house was built about 1807 which still retains the original 200 year old brick entry walk.
-The walk-in fireplace in the kitchen includes a beehive oven for baking. the 2nd floor furnishings date from the 1830's Much of the interior woodwork is the original.
+This colonial-style "bank" house was built in 1807 and still retains the original 200-year-old brick entry walk.
+The walk-in fireplace in the kitchen includes a beehive oven for baking.
+The second-floor furnishings date from the 1830s and much of the interior woodwork is original.

-The house was listed on the national Register of Historic Places in November, 1976 and is owned by the City of Easton, under the care of NCHGS.
+The house was listed on the National Register of Historic Places in November, 1976 and is owned by the City of Easton, remaining under the care of NCHGS.

-The Jacob Nicholas House is open for tours on special event dates, and by special appointment for school or group tours.
-Contact 610 253-1222 for information.
+The Jacob Nicholas House is open for tours on special event dates and by appointment for school or group tours.
+Contact 610-253-1222 for information.